eclipse-basyx/basyx-python-sdk/CONTRIBUTING.md

 ## Commit and Pull Request Messages

-In order to effectively communicate, there's some conventions to respect when writing commit messages and pull requests.
+In order to effectively communicate, there are some conventions to respect when writing commit messages and pull requests.

-Similarily, to when creating an issue, the commit title, as well as the PR title should be as short as possible, ideally 72 characters or less.
-In order to achieve this, use imperative.
-Furthermore, if a specific file is affected by whatever the issue is about, please mention it at the beginning of the issue title.
+Similarily to when creating an issue, the commit title, as well as the PR title should be as short as possible, ideally 72 characters or fewer using imperative language.
+If a specific module is affected, please mention it at the beginning of the title.

 Here are some examples: